Connect With Us

 How 2026 Conforming Loan Limits Are Determined

 The Federal Housing Finance Agency calculates these limits annually using October-to-October House Price Index data.
-When median home values increase, the conforming mortgage limit typically follows.
+When median home values increase, the conforming mortgage limit usually increases as well.
 This system maintains accessibility to affordable mortgage products even as housing prices appreciate.

 High-Cost Area Adjustments